 EIT uses IELTS Academic test scores as the primary indication of English ability for its international students.
 Completion of a foundation programme, bursary examinations in Year 13 of the New Zealand high school system and some bridging certificates may also be recognised.
-EIT may, at its discretion, recognise other English language tests such as TOEFL, TOEIC and Cambridge certificates.
-Where English was the language of instruction throughout high school, EIT may waive the requirement for IELTS scores.
-In such cases the English marks in the final year of high school will be used as an indication of English ability.
+EIT may, at its discretion, recognise other English language tests such as TOEFL, TOEIC, Cambridge and Pearsons certificates.

 2. How do I apply?

 It’s easy!
-All you need to do is complete and sign the International Student Application Form and return this to the International Centre along with a copy of your passport, IELTS certification and academic transcripts.
-You can either send your application to the address which you’ll find on the application form or email us at firstname.lastname@example.org
+All you need to do is complete the International Student Application Form and supply a copy of your passport, IELTS certification, academic transcripts and supporting documentation.

 3. When should I apply?

 The sooner the better.
 The application process is very straight forward and in the majority of cases we’ll be able to let you know if you’ve been accepted or not within a week.
 However, there’s a lot to think about and organise when you’re preparing to study abroad.
 You’ll need to allow yourself at least two months to arrange your finances and apply for your Student Visa.
 For information on Student Visas please visit the Immigration New Zealand website http://www.immigration.govt.nz/